 - Two-page maximum

 - In the statement, the nominee should describe their qualifications for the award, graduate study, career plans, financial need, past and proposed contributions to promoting international friendship and understanding at UC San Diego.
 The nominee should also explain their intended use of the award.
 Consider discussing compelling reason funding is not or has not been available that is needed to continue course of study equipment, etc.

 - A willingness to volunteer, mentor and/or pay it forward with their peers is encouraged though not a requirement.

 - A willingness to meet with one or more of their donors is encouraged though not a requirement.

 - Student's vitae with current email and mailing address.

 - Student's current transcript.
 (Unofficial is acceptable.)

 - Only department submissions will be accepted; students and faculty must work with their departments and may not self-nominate.

-- Generally, the call for nominations happens annually in February, this past year's process was delayed due to the pandemic.
+- Generally, the call for nominations happens annually in February, this past year's process was delayed due to the pandemic and staffing transitions.

 - Department representatives should submit nominations via the Google Form linked below: